ynput/ayon-documentation/website/docs/addon_deadline_admin.md

 ## Preparation

-For [AWS Thinkbox Deadline](https://www.awsthinkbox.com/deadline) support you need to set a few things up in both AYON and Deadline itself

-## Preparation

 For [AWS Thinkbox Deadline](https://www.awsthinkbox.com/deadline) support, you'll need to set up a few things in both AYON and Deadline itself.

 1. **Deploy AYON Launcher**: Install the AYON launcher on all nodes of the Deadline farm.
 See [Install & Run](admin_launcher_distribute.md) for guidance.